haghard/unique-definition-management/README.md

-# Distributed sharded index that support ConditionPut operation
+# Distributed sharded index that support ConditionPut: acquire only if the object doesn’t belong to other owner_id

 ## Requirements